quartiq/miniconf/web/README.md

 Successful Web Pages workflow runs also provide a downloadable `index.html` artifact, including PR builds.
 Main deploys that same tested build to Pages.

-The footer links CI builds to their source commit.
+The header links CI builds to their source commit.
 Other builds show “local build”;
 set `MINICONF_WEB_BUILD_COMMIT` to a full commit SHA when building a known revision.

 ## Routes